 Andrea Rene Soper

 Andrea Rene Soper is a cloud engineer at Platform.sh, a platform-as-a-service company that helps developers manage their applications.
-Soper has been a developer for more than a decade and has learned a variety of languages, from Ruby to Objective C. PHP and Drupal are her favorites, however, and it’s mainly those languages you’ll find her tweeting about.
+Soper has been a developer for more than a decade and has learned a variety of languages, from Ruby to Objective C. PHP and Drupal are her favorites, however, and those are mainly the languages you’ll find her tweeting about.

 Twitter is a fantastic community for women in tech, but it shouldn’t be your only support group.
-When you enroll in Fullstack Academy’s Grace Hopper Program, you’ll be surrounded by open-minded women committed to building a career in code—and you won’t pay full tuition until you’ve landed a full-time job in the tech industry.
-Find out more about our NYC- and Chicago-based deferred tuition programs today.
+When you enroll in Fullstack Academy, you’ll be surrounded by open-minded women+-identifying students and allies committed to building their coding careers.